codeforcauseorg/edu-server/README.md

 <a id="api-docs"></a>
 ## 📖 API Documentation

-API documentation of the server endpoints are available on `/api/docs` endpoint, which are build using Swagger-UI.
+API documentation of the server endpoints are available on `/api` endpoint, which are build using Swagger-UI.

 - Viewing Swagger docs locally :
-     - Start the server using command `npm run start` after running it successfully, go to `http://localhost:5000/api/docs/`.
+     - Start the server using command `nest start` or `npx nest start`, To generate a full documented DTOs running nest cli is important [see here](https://docs.nestjs.com/openapi/cli-plugin), once the server start running, go to `http://localhost:5000/api`.

 - Viewing Swagger docs if the server is deployed/hosted :
-     - Get the deployed URL, go to `http://<INSERT_DEPLOYED_URL>/api/docs/`.
+     - Get the deployed URL, go to `http://<INSERT_DEPLOYED_URL>/api`.

 <a id="contributing"></a>
 ## Contributing